tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 connection.
 This is easily dealt with by modifying the transcript, e.g., by injecting a cTLS extension in the transcript (though not into cTLS wire format).

+## Compression Profiles

+[[ XXX-RLB: I think we need to include this, because it lets us be simpler in the message structure changes while getting better compression.
+Sketch here for now, see the code in mint for details. ]]

+### Predefined Extensions

+On compress:
+* Extensions in the map are not serialized
+* It is an error if any of the following occur
+  * The value of an extension in the map differs from the value in the map
+  * An extension in the map is not provided
+* ... because then decompression will produce a different result

+On decompress:
+* Extensions in the map are added to the decompressed extension list
+* It is an error if an extension in the map is present in the compressed list with a different value than is specified in the map

+### ClientHello Constraints

+### ServerHello Constraints

 # Security Considerations